 The session will explore VBHC programs and initiatives of four healthcare systems used to affect value in care delivery.
-Senior government authorities will provide an insight into the pilot programmes, the motivation behind launching VBHC initiatives and also discuss the partnership structures necessary for building the VBHC programmes delivery.
+Four Senior government authorities will provide an insight into the pilot programmes, the motivation behind launching VBHC initiatives and also discuss the partnership structures necessary for building the VBHC programmes delivery.

 The session aims to be useful for both policymakers, implementation partners and providers as they aim for a more value-based care in the post-pandemic era.

 This session presents the PromCat initiative, an experimental implementation of a value-based ecosystem incentivizing transparency on patient health gains following cataract surgery.
 The French Ministry of Health and the National payer selected the project through a national program testing innovative healthcare delivery and payment models.
 PromTime is the architect and third-party coordinator of the PromCat ecosystem, which encourages transparency on patient outcomes and open benchmarks of medical teams.
 The PromCat initiative uses the machine-readable version of the ICHOM standard set for cataracts to improve interoperability with medical software and facilitate large-scale implementation.
 The PromCat initiative involves national and regional health authorities, the French Ophthalmology Committee, intraocular lens manufacturers, and the French Federation of Patients and Health System Users.

 Nursing staff work in almost every stage and setting of health and care, serving as the vital link between doctor and patient.
 As such they have an important role across a wide range of public health interventions.
 Their knowledge and skills and their relationships with patients and the population makes them important advocates in their care and integral part in preventing illness, protecting health and outcomes that matter most to patients.